grawity/secretsd/README.md

   * python-cryptography (or PyCryptodome)
   * python-dbus
   * python-gobject (3.x)
+  * python-prctl (recommended)
   * python-xdg

 Secretsd can use either PyCryptodome or python-cryptography.
-Set `CRYPTO_BACKEND=` to either `cryptograpy` or `cryptodome` depending on which one works better (i.e. doesn't try to spawn gcc a dozen times on startup, etc).
+Set `CRYPTO_BACKEND=` to either `cryptography` or `cryptodome` depending on which one works better (i.e. doesn't try to spawn gcc a dozen times on startup, etc).

 ## Installation